pmq20/node-packer/node/doc/api/process.md

 * `mask` {number}

 The `process.umask()` method sets or returns the Node.js process's file mode creation mask.
 Child processes inherit the mask from the parent process.
-The old mask is return if the `mask` argument is given, otherwise returns the current mask.
+Invoked without an argument, the current mask is returned, otherwise the umask is set to the argument value and the previous mask is returned.

 ```js
 const newmask = 0o022;